-Virtual Discussion Prompt #7: While all the Disney animated fairy-tale films that we've examined thus far this semester has been successful, Beauty and the Beast reached a new echelon.
-The movie was made for roughly \$25 million and, during its box office run in 1991, it took in over \$145 million domestically and more than \$420 million globally.
+Susan Jeffords, "The Curse of Masculinity: Disney's Beauty and the Beast," in From Mouse to Mermaid took in over \$145 million domestically and more than \$420 million globally.
 (Note: this figure does not include any of the later video sales, movie rentals, or merchandising.).
 Beauty and the Beast also received a whole new level of critical acclaim.
 The film was nominated for an astonishing six Academy Awards: Best Song for "Be Our Guest," Best Song for "Beauty and the Beast," Best Song for "Belle," Best Original Score, Best Sound, and Best Picture.
 It was the first feature-length animated film to be considered for Best Picture.
-While Beauty and the Beast lost that category (Silence of the Lambs won Best Picture in 1991), it took home two Oscars: Best Song for "Beauty and the Beast" and Beast" and Best Original Score.
+While Beauty and the Beast lost that category (Silence of the Lambs won Best Picture in 1991), it took home two Oscars: Best Song for "Beauty and the Beast" and Best Original Score.